-- Execution of an intrinsic assignment statement other than a masked array assignment statement causes the variable that precedes the equal sign to become defined.
-Execution of a defined assignment statement can cause all or part of the variable that precedes the equal sign to become defined. - Execution of a masked array assignment statement can cause some or all of the array elements in the assignment statement to become defined - As execution of an input statement proceeds, each variable that is assigned a value from the input file becomes defined at the time that data is transferred to it.
-Execution of a WRITE statement whose unit specifier identifies an internal file causes each record that is written to become defined. - Execution of a DO statement causes the DO variable, if any, to become defined. - Beginning execution of the action specified by an implied-DO list in an input/output (I/O) statement causes the implied-DO variable to become defined. - Execution of an ASSIGN statement causes the variable in the statement to become defined with a statement label value. - A reference to a procedure causes a dummy argument data object to become defined if the associated actual argument is defined with a value that is not a statement label.
+- Execution of an intrinsic assignment statement other than a masked array assignment statement or FORALL assignment statement causes the variable that precedes the equal sign to become defined.
+Execution of a defined assignment statement can cause all or part of the variable that precedes the equal sign to become defined. - Execution of a masked array assignment statement or FORALL assignment statement can cause some or all of the array elements in the assignment statement to become defined - As execution of an input statement proceeds, each variable that is assigned a value from the input file becomes defined at the time that data is transferred to it.
+Execution of a WRITE statement whose unit specifier identifies an internal file causes each record that is written to become defined. - Execution of a DO statement causes the DO variable, if any, to become defined. - Beginning execution of the action specified by an implied-DO list in an input/output (I/O) statement causes the implied-DO variable to become defined. - A reference to a procedure causes a dummy argument data object to become defined if the associated actual argument is defined with a value that is not a statement label.
 If only a subobject of an actual argument is defined, only the corresponding subobject of the associated dummy argument is defined. - Execution of an I/O statement containing an IOSTAT= specifier causes the specified integer variable to become defined. - Execution of a READ statement containing a SIZE= specifier causes the specified integer variable to become defined. - Execution of an INQUIRE statement causes any variable that is assigned a value during the execution of the statement to become defined if no error condition exists. - When a character storage unit becomes defined, all associated character storage units become defined.

-- When a numeric storage unit becomes defined, all associated numeric storage units of the same type become defined.
-Variables associated with the variable in an ASSIGN statement, however, become undefined as integers when the ASSIGN statement is executed.
-When an entity of double-precision real type becomes defined, all totally associated entities of double-precision real type become defined. - When an unspecified storage unit becomes defined, all associated unspecified storage units become defined. - When a default complex entity becomes defined, all partially associated default real entities become defined. - When both parts of a default complex entity become defined as a result of partially associated default real or default complex entities becoming defined, the default complex entity becomes defined. - When all components of a numeric sequence structure or character sequence structure become defined as a result of partially associated objects becoming defined, the structure becomes defined. - Execution of an ALLOCATE or DEALLOCATE statement with a STAT= specifier causes the variable specified by the STAT= specifier to become defined. - Execution of a pointer assignment statement that associates a pointer with a target that is defined causes the pointer to become defined.
+- When a numeric storage unit becomes defined, all associated numeric storage units of the same type become defined. - When an unspecified storage unit becomes defined, all associated unspecified storage units become defined. - When a default complex entity becomes defined, all partially associated default real entities become defined. - When both parts of a default complex entity become defined as a result of partially associated default real or default complex entities becoming defined, the default complex entity becomes defined. - When all components of a numeric sequence structure or character sequence structure become defined as a result of partially associated objects becoming defined, the structure becomes defined. - Execution of an ALLOCATE or DEALLOCATE statement with a STAT= specifier causes the variable specified by the STAT= specifier to become defined. - Execution of a pointer assignment statement that associates a pointer with a target that is defined causes the pointer to become defined. - Allocation of a zero-sized array causes the array to be defined. - Allocation of an object of a derived type, in which default initialization is specified for any nonpointer direct component, causes that component to become defined. - Invocation of a procedure that contains a nonsaved local object causes the components of the object to become defined if all of the following conditions are present: - The local object is not a dummy argument. - The local object is not accessed by USE or host association. - The local object has neither the ALLOCATABLE nor the POINTER attribute. - The local object is of a derived type in which default initialization is specified for its direct components. - Invocation of a procedure that has an INTENT(OUT) dummy argument of a derived type that specifies default initialization for a nonpointer direct component causes that component of the dummy argument to become defined.